 I am constantly dreaming up new ways to experience this city that I love, and in November 2010, I registered for my first 5k race and had the chance to see it from yet another perspective—that of a runner.
 On August 14, 2011, I will complete my first half marathon—also through the streets of Chicago.
 I’ll be running 13.1 miles that day in honor of Chicago’s young people.
 I am partnering with a wonderful organization, Chicago Adventure Therapy, which provides opportunities for underserved youth in Chicago to experience transformative individual and communal outdoor challenges in the beauty of Chicago’s urban wilderness.
 CAT seeks to help students who lack a variety of basic resources to discover and foster life skills.
 By changing the context in which they see the city and providing a means of stepping outside their comfort zones, students interact with one another and their surroundings in tangible ways.
 CAT teaches skills such as problem solving, decision-making, and more in the context of Chicago’s many urban wilderness areas—most notably in our parks and on Lake Michigan!
 Did I mention that CAT is the only organization in Chicago that adapts the wilderness therapy model right here in our urban setting?
 Life skills learned in the context of the outdoors—orienteering, cycling, even sea kayaking!—are then effectively transferred to student’s lives at home and in their neighborhoods.

 If you're seeing the grey VOTE button, you should feel great about yourself.
 It means you already voted for Becky this month.
 Come back next month and vote again if you still love Becky.
-Thanks to your vote, Becky earned 100 Crowdrise Impact Points (CIPs).
-CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.
+Thanks to your vote, Becky earned 100 CrowdRise Impact Points (CIPs).
+CIPs can earn you the highly coveted, highly respected CrowdRise Royalty Status.